Doing Teradata Hashing The Right Way

 As you are aware, the AMPs operate on a Teradata System.

-The number of AMPs in charge of managing rows stored on their respective virtual disks varies based on the system’s size.
+The number of AMPs responsible for managing rows stored on their respective virtual disks varies based on the system’s size.
 There may be hundreds of AMPs.

 As noted in my article about the Teradata High-Level Architecture, the primary goal is to distribute rows evenly among all AMPs in order to achieve parallelism.